Papushkado/MapReduce/Rapport_Enonce/Rapport.md

 ![alt text](image-1.png)

-Here, Hadoop is `3 times` faster to complete this task than Spark on every dataset
+Here, Hadoop is `3 times` faster to complete this task than Spark on every dataset.

+_Remark :_ We expected Spark to be faster than Hadoop however the results show the opposite.
+It is perhaps due to the fact that memory is not requested and Spark is better for completing a lot of small tasks like in machine Learning.

 # Social Network Problem Using MapReduce